13+ Clean Eating Breakfast Ideas

 4. Protein smoothie

 Unsweetened protein powder is a great choice to add to your morning smoothie.
 The protein powder can add upwards of 20 grams of protein to each serving.
-See my list of the best clean protein powders
+See my list of the best clean protein powders.
+I also have a list of the best protein powders for pregnancy and an article about the benefits of beef protein powder.

 To prep ahead of time, make sure and have “smoothie packs” in the freezer so you can dump those in without measuring.
-Be sure to check out my list of the Best Breakfast Smoothies.
+Be sure to check out my list of the Best Breakfast Smoothies or see my favorite Strawberry Protein Smoothie.

 5. Toast with deli meat